arc8de/stock_market_data_analysis/README.md

    - 2. Exploratory Data Analysis.ipynb
    - 3. Predictive Modeling.ipynb

-**Note:** The files above contain example output for only selected stocks.
-If users wish, they can update the company name in `2.
-Exploratory Data Analysis.ipynb` and `3.
-Predictive Modeling.ipynb` accordingly for other outputs.
+**Note:** The files above contain example output for only selected ticker symbol.
+If users wish, they can update the ticker symbol in `notebooks/2.
+Exploratory Data Analysis.ipynb` and `notebooks/3.
+Predictive Modeling.ipynb` that are present in `notebooks/1.
+Stock Data Cleaning.ipynb` accordingly for other outputs.

 ## Changing the Analyzed Stocks